 With the new role, Sagraves looks forward to investing in the coaches at CU.
-Under the leadership of Chip Huber, former athletic director and new associate vice president for Student Development, Sagraves and Huber cast a vision for a student-athlete culture at CU where students are invested in as athletes, students and valued members of the CU community.
+Under the leadership of the associate vice president for Student Development, Sagraves cast a vision for a student-athlete culture at CU where students are invested in as athletes, students and valued members of the CU community.

 “We’re trying to build an and culture at CU,” Sagraves said.
 “We’re serious about our faith and our walk with Jesus Christ, and we’re good at sports.
 We want to recruit student-athletes who are serious about their faith, academics and sports.
 Finding those students is not easy, but if we make it a priority to build that culture, we will attract those students.”